jumpyvi/JumpyDevcontainers/README.md

-# devcontainers
+# Vi's very cool, very special devcontainers

-A bunch of devcontainers/templates I use often
+A bunch of devcontainers I use often or have not seen before.

+It's a free for all, copy all you want